imtiaz101325/bongo_test/README.md

+# Frontend Test Answers

+This repository was contains answers to interview questions.
+A copy of the questions can be found in `./Bongo Frontend Code Test.pdf`.

+## Running the code

+The repository contains two project folders for the first and last questions.
+To run them we need have [Node.js](https://nodejs.org/en/) installed

+In each folder run `npm install` to install the dependencies.

 ## Solution to question #1

-A simple and a complex solution is provided in `anagram/anagram_simple.js` and `anagram/anagram_complex.js` respectively.
+A simple and a complex solution is provided in `./anagram/anagram_simple.js` and `./anagram/anagram_complex.js` respectively.

+Run `npm run test` to run the unit tests found in the `./anagram/test/` folder.

 ## Solution to question #2